-1.4.3 The Trade off - Large v Small
+1.3.3 The Trade off - Large v Small

 There is no right answer when choosing the type of cell to use.
-Network provides would like to use large cells to reduce installation and maintenance cost, but realize that to provide a quality service to their customers, they have to consider many factors, such as terran, transmission power required, number of MSs etc. This inevitably leads to a mixture of both large and small cells [1].
+Network provides would like to use large cells to reduce installation and maintenance cost, but realize that to provide a quality service to their customers, they have to consider many factors, such as terrain, transmission power required, number of MSs.
+This inevitably leads to a mixture of both large and small cells [1].

-1.5 Network Components
+1.4 Network Components

 GSM networks are made up of Mobile Services Switching Centre (MSC), Base Station Systems (BSS) and Mobile Stations (MS).
-These three entities can be broken down further into smaller entities; such as, within BSS we have Base Station Controllers, Base Transceiver Stations and Transcoders.
-These smaller network elements, as they are referred to, will be discussed later in the course.
+These three entities can be broken down further into smaller entities as within BSS we have Base Station Controllers (BSC), Base Transceiver Stations (BTS) and Transcoders (XCDR).
+These smaller network elements, as they are referred to, will be discussed later in the research.
 For now we will use three major entities.

-With the MSC, BSS and Ms we can make calls, receive calls, perform billing etc, as any normal PSTN network would be able to do.
+With the MSC, BSS and MS we can make calls, receive calls, perform billing etc, as any normal PSTN network would be able to do.
 The only problem for the MS is that all the calls made or received are from other MSs.
 Therefore, it is also necessary to connect the GSM network to the PSTN.